kcarnold/cs344/content/discussions/vehicles.md

 - localization
    - define position in the world/area with a great accuracy
 - planning
-   - define a trajectry from A to B, using perception and localization
+   - define a trajectory from A to B, using perception and localization
 - control
    - follow the trajectory by controlling the car

 ### Where we currently are

-- 52 different compaines that [have been approved to test autnomous vehicles](https://abcnews.go.com/US/companies-working-driverless-car-technology/story?id=53872985#:~:text=Some%20of%20the%2052%20different,%2C%20Nissan%2C%20Intel%20and%20Uber.) on the roads of California.
+- 52 different companies that [have been approved to test autonomous vehicles](https://abcnews.go.com/US/companies-working-driverless-car-technology/story?id=53872985#:~:text=Some%20of%20the%2052%20different,%2C%20Nissan%2C%20Intel%20and%20Uber.) on the roads of California.
    - [Tesla](https://www.tesla.com/)
    - Baidu / [Apollo System](https://apollo.auto/)
    - [Argo AI](https://www.argo.ai/)